PoloDB/PoloDB/README.md

 # Introduction

-PipeappleDB is a libray written in Rust that implemnts a lightweight MongoDB.
+PoloDB is a libray written in Rust that implemnts a lightweight MongoDB.

-PipeappleDB has no dependency(except for libc), so it can be easily run on most platform(thanks for Rust Language).
+PoloDB has no dependency(except for libc), so it can be easily run on most platform(thanks for Rust Language).

-The data of PipeappleDB is stored in a file.
+The data of PoloDB is stored in a file.
 The file format is stable, cross-platform, and backwards compaitible.

-The API of PipeappleDB is very similar to MongoDB.
+The API of PoloDB is very similar to MongoDB.
 It's very easy to use.

 # Developing Plan